 I also sketch with a stylus and maintain a set of notes on my phone and computer regarding both detailed ideas, and general goals (i.e. “Portfolio needs: more 3D Visualization,” “Interactive programs needed,” or “Do Product Photos using soft boxes”).

 Often, I will have an idea, fire up Photoshop or another application, or pick up a brush and canvas, and just dive in, and begin creating.
 The process of creation is always exciting, particularly when “happy accidents” occur, and I can “go with the flow” to see where it leads.
 Hopefully I don’t “drown,” when making those decisions.

 I enjoy working in many different mediums.
 I love both digital DSLR photography for its limitless possibilities (Lightroom etc.), and black and white film photography for the gravitas and texture possible.
-I have used mixed media, collage, acrylic and oil painting, and of course; digital media is a delight.
+I have used film and video, animation, mixed media, collage, graphite, charcoal, pen & ink, acrylic and oil painting, and of course; digital media is a delight.
 The Header background image on these pages is a digital abstract painting I did.

 The possibilities are endless; as analog works can be scanned in and enhanced, or digital media can be printed (and then painted on, and re-digitized back into the computer).
 I have been an artist all my life, but I have a strong background in filmmaking, having produced corporate videos, children’s films, documentaries, animations, and experimental films for many years.